Introduction to quantum groups: 6d. Further results

 As a conclusion, the passage $O_N^+\to U_N^+$ is something much simpler than the passage $O_N\to U_N$, with this ultimately coming from the fact that the combinatorics of $O_N^+,U_N^+$ is something much simpler than the combinatorics of $O_N,U_N$.
 In addition, all this leads as well to the interesting conclusion that the free projective geometry does not fall into real and complex, but is rather unique and ``scalarless''.
 We will be back to this.

-More generally now, once again by following \cite{b01}, we have similar results obtained by replacing $O_N^+$ with the more general super-orthogonal quantum groups $O_F^+$ from the previous section, which include as well the free symplectic groups $Sp_N^+$.
+More generally, once again by following \cite{ba1}, we have similar results obtained by replacing $O_N^+$ with the more general super-orthogonal quantum groups $O_F^+$ from the previous chapter, which include as well the free symplectic groups $Sp_N^+$.
 Let us start with:

 \begin{theorem} We have an identification as follows,

 valid for any super-orthogonal quantum group $O_F^+$. \end{theorem}